Toyota rolls out first battery electric car in cautious debut as rivals go full-throttle

-TOKYO : Toyota Motor Corp rolls out its first mass-produced battery electric car in Japan on Thursday for lease only, a strategy the automaker says will help ease driver concerns about battery life and resale value but has raised analysts' eyebrows.
+TOKYO: Toyota Motor rolls out its first mass-produced battery electric car in Japan on Thursday (May 12) for lease only, a strategy the automaker says will help ease driver concerns about battery life and resale value but has raised analysts' eyebrows.

 While EV acceptance has been slow in Japan, that will change, and Toyota could risk losing market share by focusing on a model of leasing rather than purchasing, said CLSA analyst Christopher Richter.